microsoft/HoloLens-Art-Recommendations/README.md

 # start the notebook in the terminal
 jupyter notebook

-# navigate to the specified address
+# navigate to the specified address in a browser

 # in the web GUI
 click Kernel -> Change kernel -> arart